gbdev/gb-asm-tutorial/src/part2/collision.md

 If you do, you should see the ball moving around, but it will just go through the walls and offscreen.

 We need to add collision with the walls so that the ball can bounce around.
-There's some complexity to doing this, so we're going to make use of two functions.
+We'll need to repeat the collision check a few times, so we're going to make use of two functions to do this.

 ::: tip